tpokalch/RT/README.md

 # RT
 This is a somewhat complex raytracing implementation.
 It supports  reflection, transparency, light spots, multiple light sources, complex objects, textures, CPU multi-threading, and soft shadows.

-# FdF
-This project is about creating a simplified 3D graphic representation of a relief landscape, whose points are parsed from a given file.
-The program makes use of linear algebra to support rotation and zoom.

 <img align="center" src="https://github.com/tpokalch/RT/blob/master/screens/soft.png" width="100%"/>